-Figure 17.5.9: Mixed-Use Requirement and Minimum Commercial Use Depth in M-C-T
+Figure 17.5.9: Institutional, Mixed-Use, Commercial, and Light Industrial Requirement and Minimum Commercial Use Depth in M-C-T

-5. Where a building is located at the intersection of an arterial or collector street with a local street, the ground floor commercial space shall extend along the local street a minimum length of 60 feet (See Figure 17.5.10).
+- 4. Other portions of the ground floor not required to be designed for retail occupancy may be designed for any allowed use. - 5.
+Where a building is located at the intersection of an arterial or collector street with a local street, the ground floor commercial space shall extend along the local street a minimum length of 60 feet (See Figure 17.5.10).

-Figure 17.5.10: Minimum Commercial Depth Along a Local Street
+Figure 17.5.10: Minimum Commercial Depth along a Local Street

-6. Single-use buildings are allowed within the zone district, provided that the requirements of 17.5.3.7.A.1 through 3 above are met, or if the parcel on which the building is located is only adjacent to a local street or streets.
+- 6. Single-use buildings are allowed within the zone district, provided that the requirements of 17.5.3.6:A.1 through 17.5.3.6:A.3 above are met, or if the parcel on which the building is located is only adjacent to a local street or streets. - B. The following shall apply to all M-G-T zones: